rezhnncoding/cryptobot/README.md

 ### Usage
 Download a release or directly build the code from this repository. go get github.com/rezhnncoding/cryptobot
-If you need to, you can create a strategy and bind it to the bot:

-import(
-bot "github.com/rezhnncoding/cryptobot"
-)

-func main() {
-    bot.AddCustomStrategy(examples.MyStrategy)
-    bot.Execute()
-}

 ### Configuration file template
 Create a configuration file from this example or run the init command of the compiled executable.